What Is a Bundle ID?

 There is generally no limitation from Apple on how many App IDs you can create in the Apple Developer Portal.
 End users do not see this ID unless they are technically very advanced and manually open your App Bundle.

-See our Finding the App Bundle ID guide article if you are unsure about the bundle ID of your app.
+See our Finding the App Bundle ID guide if you’re unsure about the bundle ID of your app.

 For development and testing, you can request additional bundle IDs from our license portal.
 Please ensure that you have registered the actual bundle ID beforehand, and that the beta/testing ID is recognizable as such.